speedhawk/LLM-A-/README.md

 ```
 self.openai_key = 'YOUR_KEY'
 ```
+Moreover, please be aware about the path which should be self-defined in your Google drive.
+For LLM-based algorithms, you should be care about:
+  The path saving environments
+For PPO, you should be extraly care about:
+  1. path of statistic data (about the score and steps)
+  2. path of network checkpoints

+  Especially, you can manually modify the number in 'episodes.txt' to 0 when starting a new training.

 ## Potencial Problems
 There are possibly two problems during running.
 When the problems below appear, please just re-run the code: